AckerlyXu/heima/articles/sql-database/sql-database-technical-overview.md

 ### Data encryption at rest

-SQL Database [transparent data encryption](https://docs.microsoft.com/sql/relational-databases/security/encryption/transparent-data-encryption-with-azure-sql-database) helps protect against the threat of malicious activity by performing real-time encryption and decryption of the database, associated backups, and transaction log files at rest without requiring changes to the application.
+SQL Database [transparent data encryption](https://docs.microsoft.com/sql/relational-databases/security/encryption/transparent-data-encryption-azure-sql) helps protect against the threat of malicious activity by performing real-time encryption and decryption of the database, associated backups, and transaction log files at rest without requiring changes to the application.
 Starting in May 2017, all newly created Azure SQL databases are automatically protected with transparent data encryption (TDE).
 TDE is SQL's proven encryption-at-rest technology that is required by many compliance standards to protect against theft of storage media.
 Customers can manage the TDE encryption keys and other secrets in a secure and compliant manner using Azure Key Vault.

 ### Data encryption in motion

 SQL Database is the only database system to offer protection of sensitive data in flight, at rest and during query processing with [Always Encrypted](https://docs.microsoft.com/sql/relational-databases/security/encryption/always-encrypted-database-engine).
 Always Encrypted is an industry-first that offers unparalleled data security against breaches involving the theft of critical data.
-For example, with Always Encrypted, customers' credit card numbers are stored encrypted in the database always, even during query processing, allowing decryption at the point of use by authorized staff or applications that need to process that data.
+For example, with Always Encrypted, customers’ credit card numbers are stored encrypted in the database always, even during query processing, allowing decryption at the point of use by authorized staff or applications that need to process that data.

 ### Dynamic data masking

 [SQL Database dynamic data masking](sql-database-dynamic-data-masking-get-started.md) limits sensitive data exposure by masking it to non-privileged users.
 Dynamic data masking helps prevent unauthorized access to sensitive data by enabling customers to designate how much of the sensitive data to reveal with minimal impact on the application layer.
-It's a policy-based security feature that hides the sensitive data in the result set of a query over designated database fields, while the data in the database is not changed.
+It’s a policy-based security feature that hides the sensitive data in the result set of a query over designated database fields, while the data in the database is not changed.

 ### Row-level security